aicioara/pick-dir/README.md

 # Pick Dir

-An User-Experience-focused visual alternative to `cd`, aimed at achieving faster folder navigtion.
+An User-Experience-focused visual alternative to `cd`, aimed at achieving faster folder navigation.

 ## Installation